Baltimore Ravens vs. Pittsburgh Steelers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Steelers stats and trends

+- Pittsburgh has played 16 games, with seven wins against the spread.

-- This year, the Steelers have an ATS record of 3-2 in their five games as an underdog of 4.5 points or more.
+- This year, the Steelers have an ATS record of 4-4 in their eight games as an underdog of 3.5 points or more.

-- Pittsburgh's games this year have eclipsed the over/under seven times in 16 opportunities (43.8%).
+- Pittsburgh's games this year have hit the over on seven of 16 set point totals (43.8%).

 Home and road insights